The disciples knew what they needed to do. On the day Jesus ascended into heaven, they were left with the Great Commission.

 STEP 3.
 Take the Initiative: CRAWL, WALK or RUN

-In this booklet you’ll find a table for each area with a beginning step (crawl), an intermediate step (walk), and a more advanced step (run) for each of the questions found in The Spiritual Health Assessment.
+In The Journey book you’ll find a table for each area with a beginning step (crawl), an intermediate step (walk), and a more advanced step (run) for each of the questions found in The Spiritual Health Self-Assessment.
 Pick the step or steps you want to take for the Areas for Development you have chosen to work on.
 You’ll also find a resource page for each area that will take you further in your growth.
 Then work with your mentor to chart the course for your journey.

 STEP 4.
 Get Involved: Developmental Opportunities